hyperifyio/goagent/docs/adr/0004-default-llm-policy.md

 Consequences
 - Requests default to temperature=1.0 unless explicitly incompatible or top_p is set.
 - Some models will receive no temperature parameter.
 Behavior remains provider-default in those cases.
+- Some providers/models may restrict or ignore sampling knobs.
+The agent omits unsupported fields and clamps values within provider-accepted ranges when applicable.
 - Logs are clearer for debugging sampling choices and automatic recoveries.
 - Tests and docs must align to a single canonical default and sequencing rules.